onnela-lab/forest/README.md

 * The contents of configuration settings are documented in three `JSON` files in `beiwetools/configread`.

 The example notebooks and `beiwetools/README.md` provide an overview of the package, along with some simple use cases.
 More details are documented within the various modules.

+# ash
+This repo contains the `accrep` package, which provides tools for processing raw Beiwe accelerometer data.

+# ginkgo
+This repo contains the `gpsrep` package, which provides tools for some basic GPS data processing tasks, including time zone extraction.